We are absolutely heartbroken to say that Martha, our little 3 year old Kokoni girl has gone to Rainbow Bridge 💔

 Martha came into Lucky Paws along with her 6 month old puppies Bella and Lottie.
-She was adopted by her foster family and her confident nature really helped her new furbrother Freddie who was little cautious about everything and the pair of them bonded quickly 🐾
+She was adopted by her wonderful foster family and her confident nature really helped her new furbrother Freddie who was little cautious about everything and the pair of them bonded quickly 🐾

 Unfortunately Martha’s previous abusive life had left her with some issues she just couldn’t overcome and despite having the most amazing, loving home and living the life of a princess for almost 2 years, she finally needed the peace she could only find at the bridge 🌈